apache/felix/readme.txt

 The *tools* directory contains a directory tree for various build tools.
+The maven-bundle-plugin lives in tools/maven-bundle-plugin.